InnovativeSoftwareEngineering/ClockIt/README.md

 Now you're ready to get the code.

 - Clone this project using [your favorite Git client](http://sourcetreeapp.com/)
-- From the Command Line at the root of the cloned source, execute `pip install -r reqs.txt`
+- From the Command Line at the root of the cloned source, execute `pip install -r scripts/reqs.txt`

 That's it!
 Now you have Django along with all the other project dependencies, so your environment is all setup and ready to rock!